-Each time the wheel stops on a number, the spectators bow their heads and begin scribbling on their Number Tracker cards.
+Each time the wheel stops, Tuxedo yells-out the winning number, and the spectators bow their heads to scribble something on their Number Tracker cards.
 My curiosity grows, and I finally have to ask why:

-“Excuse me, Sir,” I said to one of the gamblers, “May I ask what everyone’s doing?”
-He reluctantly revealed his Number Tracker card and said, “We're tracking numbers."
+“Excuse me, Sir,” I said to the elderly man standing next to me, “May I ask what everyone’s doing?”
+He reluctantly revealed his Number Tracker card and said, “We're tracking the numbers."

-As I studied his card, I saw that he had been marking an X across the numbers that had won in recent spins.
-“Number 34 just came up on the last spin," he said, "so I know that I should not bet on it right now.”
+As I studied his card, I saw that he had marked an X across the numbers that won in recent spins.
+“Number 34 just won," he said, "so I know that I should not bet on it right now.”

 “Why not?”
 I asked.

-The elderly man raised his eyebrows and glared at me over his reading glasses.
+He raised his eyebrows and glared at me over his glasses.
 “Odds are against it", he said.
-"How likely is it that 34 will come up again on the very next spin?”
+"How likely is it that 34 will win again on the very next spin?”

 I quickly answered, “One in a hundred”.